 - 1. Follow Section 2.3.1.
 "Define the Inspection Lot."
-Use a "Category A" sampling plan in the inspection; and select a random sample. - 2.
+Use a "Category A" sampling plan in the inspection; select a random sample; then use the following test procedure to determine lot compliance. - 2.
 Open the packages and count the number of items in each.
 Record the number of packages that contain fewer than the labeled count.